Hardware Interaction

 The problem of the touch zone location remained, and visual solutions kept failing in user tests.
 The solution finally came from a hardware update (a few weeks before production), replacing the opaque TSI by a transparent one and placing it on top of the screen, making it a touch sensitive screen.

-Specifications for the Pulse User Interface
+Delivering the User Interface specifications

 Here is a look at the final product and software, and a selection of screens.